1556 Shaanxi earthquake: Geology

-Modern estimates, based on geological data, give the earthquake a magnitude of approximately 8 M_{w} on the moment magnitude scale and XI (catastrophic damage) on the Mercalli scale, though more recent discoveries have shown that it was more likely 7.9 M_{w}.
+Modern estimates, based on geological data, give the earthquake a magnitude of approximately 8.0 on the moment magnitude scale and XI (catastrophic damage) on the Mercalli scale, though more recent discoveries have shown that it was more likely 7.9.
 Following the earthquake, aftershocks continued several times a month for half a year.

 Shaking was felt strongly across the Weihe Basin region.
 The maximum China seismic intensity was XI to XII occurring in Huaxian and Weinan.
 This would support the theory of the earthquake rupturing along the Huashan and Weinan faults.
 Intensity VIII was observed throughout the basin and the intensity X+ zone was 100 km long.

 Studies about the earthquake published between 1998 and 2017 presumed scarps along the Huashan and Weinan faults, some higher than 8 m, were produced by the 1556 earthquake.
 The fault zone is located northeast of Xi'an.
 This normal fault generally trends east–west and dips to the north.
 A 1995 study said scarps along the Huashan Fault were 3–8 m high.
-Near the town of Huashan, the fault terrace contained Yangshao culture artefacts which were 4,000 years old.
+Near the town of Huashan, the fault terrace contained Yangshao culture artifacts which were 4,000 years old.
 In a separate 1998 study, the fault scarps were about 4–7 m high.
 Scarps of the Weinan Fault are less detailed in published works with most focused around the Chishui River area.
 Two studies in 1992 and 2010 estimated the fault scarps at 2–4 m and 7–8 m respectively.
 There has not been any research to confirm these scarps were produced by the earthquake or formed by multiple events.
 Assuming both faults ruptured during the earthquake, which runs for a total 90 km, the would be 7.0–7.5, according to empirical scaling relationships between magnitude and fault rupture length.
-This suggest previous values for the earthquake's magnitude were overestimated.
+This suggests previous values for the earthquake's magnitude were overestimated.

 Affected area

 More than 97 counties in the provinces of Shaanxi, Shanxi, Henan, Gansu, Hebei, Shandong, Hubei, Hunan, Jiangsu and Anhui were affected.
 Buildings were damaged slightly in the cities of Beijing, Chengdu and Shanghai.
-An 840 km area was destroyed, and in some counties as much as 60% of the population was killed.
-The cost of damage done by the earthquake is almost impossible to measure in modern terms.
+In some counties as much as 60% of the population was killed.